Pass your DSPT submission with compliance support built for healthcare organisations

 DSPT v8 requires a senior officer to actively own and direct your organisation's security approach, with regular documented discussions about data security across the whole organisation.

 NHS England mandates MFA on all remote user access and all privileged accounts accessing cloud-hosted or SaaS applications.
-MFA blocks 99.9% of automated cyber attacks and is non-negotiable.

-Cyber Assessment Framework Alignment
+Cyber Assessment Framework alignment

-Cyber Essentials Plus Certification
+Cyber Essentials Plus certification

 NHS Supply Chain now mandates Cyber Essentials Plus under PPN 014 for suppliers handling personal data.
 This is a separate requirement from DSPT — both must be completed independently.

 The key shift is from compliance as documentation to compliance as operational discipline.
-DSPT v8 doesn’t just ask whether you have policies — it asks whether a named senior officer actively owns your security approach, whether you can evidence regular security discussions at leadership level, and whether your incident detection and response capabilities are genuinely effective.
+DSPT v8 does not just ask whether you have policies — it asks whether a named senior officer actively owns your security approach, whether you can evidence regular security discussions at leadership level, and whether your incident detection and response capabilities are genuinely effective.

-The 10 National Data Guardian Standards
+All 10 National Data Guardian standards, evidenced

 The DSPT maps to the National Data Guardian’s 10 data security standards.
 Each standard has specific assertions that your organisation must evidence: